The Godmother of Soul: 10 Facts We Learned From Patti LaBelle’s Drink Champs Episode - NewsBreak

 6. Although she hasn’t recorded music in over 15 years, she still is on tour for about 11 months out of the year.

 9. Her Patti’s Pies aren’t the only items she has in stores.
-She has her own peach cobbler, macaroni, kale greens, cornbread, syrup and pancake mix all on shelfs.
+She has her own peach cobbler, macaroni, kale greens, cornbread, syrup, and pancake mix all on shelves.

 10. Before her death, Aretha Franklin and Patti LaBelle made amends.
-Rumors swirled that the two had a long going feud.
-Those rumors were at an all time high when Franklin supposedly snubbed LaBelle at the Woman of Soul Concert at White House in 2014.
+Rumors swirled that the two had a long-going feud.
+Those rumors were at an all-time high when Franklin supposedly snubbed LaBelle at the Woman of Soul Concert at the White House in 2014.
 After that, the two talked over the phone about Franklin potentially getting her items in Walmart and the two recording together.

 Comments / 0